Written by: Dr. Kristie

 One study published in Holistic Nurse Practitioner showed that a chamomile extract was as effective as hydrocortisone cream 0.5% at relieving the symptoms of childhood eczema.
 Although allergic reactions to chamomile are possible, in the absence of allergy this may be a safe alternative to steroid creams.

 Borage oil is derived from the seeds of the borage plant.
-Like evening primrose oil, it’s a good source of gamma-linoleic acid which helps to reduce the inflammation commonly associated with eczematous skin conditions.
+Like evening primrose oil, it’s a good source of gamma-linoleic acid which helps to reduce the inflammation commonly associated with eczematous skin conditions with the read more about showboatcustomcoating.com.
 Small studies have supported its benefits for treating childhood eczema.
 Although the most current studies support the effectiveness of borage oil for childhood eczema, several prior ones found it to be less effective than evening primrose oil.

 Although this isn’t necessarily a natural approach, emollients are the mainstay of childhood eczema treatment.
 Emollients help to attract water to the surface of the skin to provide an invisible seal against moisture loss.
 This can significantly reduce the scaling, dryness, and itching associated with childhood eczema.
 Regular use of emollients can reduce the need for prescription medications and are an important part of any treatment for childhood eczema.
 There’s some evidence that emollients combined with the use of wet wraps also has benefits for treating childhood eczema.